AdityaT26/AssistantForAll/README.md

 This project uses the Google Assitant API and integrates it with a GUI, thus making the Google Assistant accessible on desktop.

+* This project has been published on the Microsoft Store with the alias "AonW".

 ## Run Locally

 Clone the project